software-mansion/scarb/website/docs/reference/features.md

 ## `default` features

-By default, all features are disabled unless explicitly enabled with the `--features` flag.
-However, this behavior can be changed by specifying a default feature in the `[features]` section, like so:
+By default, all features are disabled unless explicitly enabled.
+However, this behaviour can be changed by specifying a default feature in the `[features]` section, like so:

 ```toml
 [features]